DataBiosphere/toil/docs/running/cloud/amazon.rst

     Some important caveats about starting a toil run through an ssh session are explained in the :ref:`sshCluster` section.

-Preemptability
+Preemptibility
 ^^^^^^^^^^^^^^

-Toil can run on a heterogeneous cluster of both preemptable and non-preemptable nodes.
-Being preemptable node simply means that the node may be shut down at any time, while jobs are running.
+Toil can run on a heterogeneous cluster of both preemptible and non-preemptible nodes.
+Being preemptible node simply means that the node may be shut down at any time, while jobs are running.
 These jobs can then be restarted later somewhere else.

-A node type can be specified as preemptable by adding a `spot bid`_ to its entry in the list of node types provided with the ``--nodeTypes`` flag.
-If spot instance prices rise above your bid, the preemptable node whill be shut down.
+A node type can be specified as preemptible by adding a `spot bid`_ to its entry in the list of node types provided with the ``--nodeTypes`` flag.
+If spot instance prices rise above your bid, the preemptible node whill be shut down.

-While individual jobs can each explicitly specify whether or not they should be run on preemptable nodes via the boolean ``preemptable`` resource requirement, the ``--defaultPreemptable`` flag will allow jobs without a ``preemptable`` requirement to run on preemptable machines.
+Individual jobs can explicitly specify whether they should be run on preemptible nodes via the boolean ``preemptible`` resource requirement, if this is not specified, the job will not run on preemptible nodes even if preemptible nodes are available unless specified with the ``--defaultPreemptible`` flag.
+The ``--defaultPreemptible`` flag will allow jobs without a ``preemptible`` requirement to run on preemptible machines.

-.. admonition:: Specify Preemptability Carefully
+.. admonition:: Specify Preemptibility Carefully

     Ensure that your choices for ``--nodeTypes`` and ``--maxNodes <>`` make sense for your workflow and won't cause it to hang.
-You should make sure the provisioner is able to create nodes large enough to run the largest job in the workflow, and that non-preemptable node types are allowed if there are non-preemptable jobs in the workflow.
+You should make sure the provisioner is able to create nodes large enough to run the largest job in the workflow, and that non-preemptible node types are allowed if there are non-preemptible jobs in the workflow.

-Finally, the ``--preemptableCompensation`` flag can be used to handle cases where preemptable nodes may not be available but are required for your workflow.
-With this flag enabled, the autoscaler will attempt to compensate for a shortage of preemptable nodes of a certain type by creating non-preemptable nodes of that type, if non-preemptable nodes of that type were specified in ``--nodeTypes``.
+Finally, the ``--preemptibleCompensation`` flag can be used to handle cases where preemptible nodes may not be available but are required for your workflow.
+With this flag enabled, the autoscaler will attempt to compensate for a shortage of preemptible nodes of a certain type by creating non-preemptible nodes of that type, if non-preemptible nodes of that type were specified in ``--nodeTypes``.

 .. _spot bid: https://aws.amazon.com/ec2/spot/pricing/